c2lang/documentation/documentation/docs/language/attributes.md

 ```

 This means C2 code can use 'Stat' instead of 'struct stat', so the spelling conventions
-stay intact (Types start with capital case).
+stay intact (types start with capital case).
 Also for the C-backend, we cannot generate:
 ```c
 typedef struct stat_ stat;